GabrielaSaboia/calculator_js/README.md

 have access to, and modify it.
 Through encapsulation, it is possible hide an objects state (data) and restrict outside changes.
 (Elliot, 2019)

+An example of encapsulation is the definition of an object through a class in JavaScript:

 class Calculation {
 //the constructor is the first method called after instantiation
-// and usually sets the properties of the object constructor(a, b, op){
+// and usually sets the properties of the object, in other words stores
+//the values of each private variable

+constructor(a, b, op){
-//"this" is the internal reference of the object to
+//The "this" keyword is an internal reference of the object to
 // access its methods and properties this.a = a;
 this.b = b;
 this.op = op;
 }
-//get results is a method so that it can return back the results
+//get results is an example of a method that has access to the
-// of the calculation
+//data stored during instantiation
 GetResults() {
 return this.op(this.a, this.b)
 }